cs4414/Reference-Solutions/ps3/ps3.md

 The goals of this assignment are to:

+- Learn about readers-writer lock, one of the advanced mutual exclusion primitives.

-- Learn about job scheduling policies and their applicability to a variety of scenes.
+- Learn about job scheduling strategies and their applicability to a variety of scenes.

-- Understand how to optimize the performance of application by implementing a simple web server.
+- Understand how to optimize the performance of a application by implementing a simple web server.

 **Collaboration Policy.** For this problem set, you are expected to